Everything you need to know & think about when creating a homemade advent calendar in our easy step-by-step guide.

 Buying a personalised calendar for Baby’s First Christmas can be a beautiful way to embark on a lovely annual tradition for many years to follow.

-Or if you want to keep it really simple: for a member of your own household, you can just create a little sign or buy a small Christmas doormat and pop a different treat out each night as you go to bed.
+Create a little sign, buy a small Christmas doormat or use the same festive teatowel to wrap each day’s gift and pop a different treat out each night as you go to bed.

 6. Presentation of the Contents